 It didn't take him long to realize Wisconsin was a great place to live.

-When Andrew isn't watching the weather or sports on TV, he stays busy by taking his dog, a German Shepherd mix named Snoop, on long walks all across the area.
+When Andrew isn't watching the weather or sports on TV, he stays busy by taking his two dogs, Snoop and Otto, on long walks all across the area.
 It was also in Eau Claire that Andrew met the love of his life, Margaret.
-The two will be getting married in November and couldn't be more excited to be starting their family here in the Chippewa Valley.
+The two got married in November of 2013 and couldn't be more excited to be starting their family here in the Chippewa Valley.